sarahdayan/browserstore.js/README.md

 If you're using the standard UMD or AMD build, you need to access the core features on the `browserstore` namespace.
 If you're using the Node.js or ESM build, you can access them directly.

 **Note**: not using a build step shouldn't penalize you with extra bytes you don't need.
 For that reason, you also have access to lite builds.
 They provide atomic modules for you to import manually.
-The tradeoff is more HTTP calls, but you're shipping smaller files to the end users.
+The trade-off is more HTTP calls, but you're shipping smaller files to the end users.

 ## How different is BrowserStore from Store.js?